 As you might expect the typical patient is a young boy, around 2 years of age, who has sustained a scald to to the upper limbs.

 The provision of any first aid reduced the chances of needing grafting by 44.1% (OR 0.6).
-The authors used fancy statistical techniques such as logistic regression to determine if lack of adequate first aid equated to meaningful outcome measures.
+The authors used fancy statistical techniques such as logistic regression to determine if the lack of adequate first aid equated to meaningful outcome measures.
 They concluded that in burns that did not require grafting the median time to re-epithelialization (10 days) was not affected by the provision of adequate first aid.

 But the main public health message should be that any first aid appeared to reduce the likelihood of a full-thickness burn.
-The odds of having a full-thickness burn was 62.6% lower in those children that received adequate first aid.
+The odds of having a full-thickness burn were 62.6% lower in those children that received adequate first aid.
 Alternative treatments such as ice, cold compresses, Tiger Balm or butter are not effective.
 Any amount of cooling reduced the need for operative intervention (including debridement, skin grafting, escharotomies, steroid injections or dressing changes under anaesthetic) by 42.4%.